awrichar/gradle-filesystem/README.md

 # gradle-filesystem

-Plugin for installing binaries on the filesystem.
+A Gradle plugin for installing binaries into a filesystem.
+The "make install" of Gradle builds.

 Run with "gradle filesystem".